wp-plugins/betteroptin/readme.txt

 * First stable release

 == Upgrade Notice ==

+= 1.2.3 =
+THis version fixes the issue with colorpicket not loading in the customizer page.

 = 1.2.2 =
 The errors preventing from deactivating the plugin are now fixed and a couple of neat details have been added to the plugin features.